From RGB images to Dynamic Movement Primitives for planar tasks: Experimental validation

 Demonstrations are collected by randomly rearranging the grape-bunches and leaves on the mock-up vine set up and for each scene having a human draw on the image the unveiling trajectory with a mouse.
+The resolution of the image ($480 \times 640$) was sufficient to ensure accuracy when drawing the trajectory.
 This trajectory is then projected from the image plane to the $3$D vine plane and executed by the robot as shown in Fig. \ref{fig:sample_demo}.
 If the stem of the vine is fully unveiled, the RGB image and the human demonstration are stored, otherwise the process is repeated.
-All demo data samples are collected with the camera's RGB image plane being parallel with the vine (task) plane, with a white background.
-During testing, other camera viewpoints are used to assess the model's generalization capabilities in the more realistic cases that are expected during the entire harvesting procedure.
+All demo data samples are collected with the camera $0.68$ m from the vineyard plane and the camera's RGB image plane being parallel with the vine (task) plane, with a white background.
+During testing, other camera distances and viewpoints are used to assess the model's generalization capabilities in the more realistic cases that are expected during the entire harvesting procedure.

 The basic idea is to learn from a reasonable amount of successful demonstrations, and then rely on artificial data augmentation to achieve better generalization performance.
 Specifically, we collected $143$ samples (in about $3$ hours), split them randomly in train/dev/test sets with $93/25/25$ samples respectively, and then augmented each sample $100$ times by applying random $2$D translations, rotations, scaling, random horizontal flip and perspective transformations.
 In the RGB images we further apply color jitterring (random changes of brightness, contrast, saturation and hue) and add Gaussian noise.
 Samples of this augmentation process are visualized in Fig. \ref{fig:augmented_samples}.